Ancient Bronze Ring with Engraved Horned Animal | Circa 1st to 4th Century CE

 Description

 This ancient bronze ring features an oval bezel engraved with the image of a horned animal, likely a bull—an enduring symbol of strength, power, and fertility in antiquity.
-Revered across Mediterranean and Middle Eastern cultures, the bull was often linked to agricultural prosperity, divine authority, and masculine vitality.
-The finely incised engraving captures both the artistry and the symbolic significance of ancient jewelers.
+Revered across Mediterranean and Middle Eastern cultures, the bull was frequently associated with agricultural prosperity, divine authority, and masculine vitality.
+The finely incised engraving reflects both the artistic skill and symbolic traditions of ancient jewelers.

 Features

-- Finely detailed engraving emphasizing the animal’s power and presence
+• Finely detailed engraving emphasizing the animal’s presence and power

-- Natural green patina developed over centuries, enhancing authenticity
+• Natural green patina developed over centuries of age

 Cultural Significance